-We slogged up Steens' rugged eastern scarp, deep within the confines of Wildhorse Canyon, slowly leaving Spring behind; it was late March, we skiers looked out of place, crazy to the local cowboys, carrying our nordic skiis up the deserty lower reaches of Wildhorse's canyon past cows and shaggy sheep.
+We slogged up through the mud on the Steens' juniper-forested lower reaches, on the western side of the range, above the tiny hamlet of Frenchglen...
+As we climbed toward the 9000+ feet crest, we slowly left Spring behind; it was late March, we skiers looked out of place, crazy to the local cowboys, carrying our nordic skiis up the sagebrushy lower reaches of Steens Mountain, past cows and shaggy sheep.

 Howling Alpine Wind--- Listen to the sound of that howling Alpine wind that accompanies us on so many high mountain experiences....howlngw2.wav .. (just click and wait for the rather large sound file to load)

-us?
-Writers through the years have used it to add a poetic touch.
+that inspires us?
+Writers through the years have used it to add

-It seems its very mention adds an ethereal power that is universally
+a poetic touch.
+It seems its very mention adds an ethereal power

 on the history of the Santiam Canyon, I used the wind to invoke